Icegrave0391/mackup/README.md

 **macOS `defaults`**

 The command `defaults` under macOS system is used for interaction with applications preferences, and we could adjust programs preference by this command.
 For examples and domains, please refer to [this website](https://macos-defaults.com/#%F0%9F%99%8B-what-s-a-defaults-command).
 For the domains binded to Apple's system applications, please refer to [real-world-systems](http://www.real-world-systems.com/docs/defaults.1.html).

+**macOS TextInput**

+This document [symbol codes](https://sites.psu.edu/symbolcodes/mac/codemac/) shows how to input some special symbols via the combination of different hotkeys.